martin-micimo/ansible-haproxy/README.md

 The Option [errorfile](https://www.haproxy.com/documentation/haproxy-configuration-manual/latest/#4-errorfile) can be defined in all proxy Sections (**defaults**, **frontend**, **listen** and **backend**) of the Configuration.
 Groups of Error Files can be defined in the **http-errors** section for later use with the [errorfiles](https://www.haproxy.com/documentation/haproxy-configuration-manual/latest/#4.2-errorfiles) option.

-These are the Default Errorpages:
+These are the Default Error pages:

 ```yaml
 haproxy_error_files: